-Addiction Recovery Austin Tx is a good place to start your recovery journey.
-It is important to understand that addiction may have a genetic component affects your risk of addiction, and growing up in a home where substance abuse is prevalent also makes you more susceptible to the disease.
+It’s important to understand that addiction may have a genetic component that affects your risk of addiction and growing up in a home where substance abuse is prevalent also makes you more susceptible to the disease.
 However, your family background shouldn’t mean that you’re doomed to spend your life battling the condition.
 This article examines the role of genetics in the development of addiction and discusses how to break the cycle.

-Many diseases run in families, and addiction is one of these conditions.
+Addiction runs in families.
 It’s not unusual to see three or more generations ravaged by the disease.
-If you have family members who struggle with substance abuse, there’s a greater chance that you may be at a greater risk of addiction and develop similar problems with alcohol or drugs.
+If you have family members who struggle with substance abuse, you may have a greater genetic vulnerability to addiction.
+There’s a greater chance that you may have a higher risk of developing addiction and similar problems with alcohol or drugs.

 Generational addiction is more common than you might realize.
-According to one study, about 80 million Americans either has a spouse with alcoholism, a family member with alcoholism, or grew up with alcoholic parents.1
+Although the research regarding genetics and substance abuse is complex, it’s clear that generational addiction is a real concern.
+According to one study, about 80 million Americans either has a spouse with alcoholism, a family member with alcoholism or grew up with alcoholic parents.1

 Research consistently shows that children who have at least one parent with a substance use disorder are four times more likely to develop a substance abuse problem themselves.
 These children might feel shame or embarrassment about their situation, and they’re often reluctant to seek help.
 Without some type of intervention to stop the cycle, it’s no surprise that addiction often spans multiple generations in a family.

-Genetics play an important role in the development of drug or alcohol addiction; in fact, research shows that about 40 to 60 percent of an individual’s susceptibility to addiction is related to hereditary factors.2 Although a person’s genetic makeup can certainly increase the risk of addiction, environmental factors also play a part.
+Many people ask the question, “Is addiction genetic?” often to understand their friend or loved one’s behavior.
+The truth is, genetics play an important role in the development of drug or alcohol addiction; in fact, research shows that about 40 to 60 percent of an individual’s susceptibility to addiction is related to hereditary factors.2 Although a person’s genetic makeup can certainly increase their genetic predisposition for addiction, environmental factors also play a part.
 Growing up in a household where substance abuse was occurring can influence your attitude toward drugs or alcohol, and an unstable childhood environment can also increase your risk for addiction.3

 Both genetic and environmental factors fuel the cycle of addiction in families; if you have a parent or other close family member with a substance abuse problem, your risk of addiction may be higher.
 However, you don’t need to become another statistic.
 With the right treatment, you can overcome your family history and break the cycle of addiction.

-If you’re looking for an Addiction Recovery Austin Tx center, Nova Recovery Center is the right place for you.
-Located only a few miles from downtown Austin, Texas, Nova has an inpatient and outpatient treatment programs designed for the individual.
-Our licensed clinical services are customizable and can be combined with peer recovery support services (PRSS) to maximize the success for long term recovery.
+If you’re looking for an addiction treatment center, Nova Recovery Center may be the right place for you.
+Located in the beautiful Texas hill country, Nova operates inpatient and outpatient treatment programs that are completely tailored to the individual.
+Our licensed clinical services are customizable and can be combined with peer recovery support services (PRSS) to maximize each client’s success for long-term recovery.